Albertokam/SQL_applestore/README.md

 ```
 ![lowest](../Screenshots/8.png)

-This could be interensting in case stakeholders wanted to penetrate a low performance genre with a really good app and get all the attention from the users.
+This could be interensting in case stakeholders wanted to penetrate a low performance genre.

 4.4.
 Check if there is any correlation between app description lenght and rating